DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.rst

   .. code-block::

     License GPLv3 fsf.org (c) dcc-ex.com
-    Turntable-EX version 0.4.0-Beta
+    EX-Turntable version 0.5.0-Beta
     Available at I2C address 0x60
-    Turntable-EX in TURNTABLE mode
+    EX-Turntable in TURNTABLE mode
-    Turntable-EX has been calibrated for 4097 steps per revolution Automatic phase switching enabled at 45 degrees Phase will switch at 512 steps from home, and revert at 2560 steps from home Homing...
+    EX-Turntable has been calibrated for 4097 steps per revolution Automatic phase switching enabled at 45 degrees Phase will switch at 512 steps from home, and revert at 2560 steps from home Homing...